What DME Is Not Covered By Medicare ?

-Below are just some of the different forms of assistance for you to look at if your loved one is a veteran.
+Below are just some different forms of assistance for you to look at if your loved one is a veteran.

 Tricare for Life –

-This is a supplemental program to Medicare Parts A and B which will cover the 20% co-pay when you a DME through Medicare.
+This is a supplemental program to Medicare Parts A and B, which will cover the 20% co-pay when you get DME through Medicare.

 You would need to be enrolled in Medicare to get this